grannycart/by-sound-alone_source/manuscript/3_Chapter.md

 Percy nodded.

 "The tastes of most of the folks who come through here are into something a bit... harder.
-And also paler.
-You know what the inability to market an off-color whore tells me about this place?

-"What?"

-"It tells me there's a bunch of racist motherfuckers in these waters that's what."

-"And here we are thinking we're a modern people."

-"A modern people!
-That's fuckin' right."

-"What else can you tell me about this promising young prospect?"

-"Well, here's the other thing: she's got just the saddest fuckin' face.
+Here's the big thing though: she's got just the saddest fuckin' face.
 And she's too shy.
 Even I can't bring meself to bein' comfortable-like pimping her out.
 A pimp has got to have a heart you know."

 "So you're saying you'll let me hire her off you because she makes you too fucking sad?"